 Up until recently there was one fail-safe line at all levels and that is to keep extreme left over the drop.
 Unfortunately at medium to low levels the extreme left line is definitely not good, as your nose bottoms-out hard on the base rock below the drop and can even pin.
 Now you have to choose your line based on river levels.

 Fortunately there is an easy line a couple of meters to the right of the left bank where you land in deep water and the hydraulics are relatively calm.
 To get your bearings look for what seems like the highest point on the left side of the pour over and aim for this "hump".

 A second option is to go down the "slot" (see yellow marker), however the challenge with the slot is that it is not easy to see from the top.
 The other downside of this line is that the front paddler in a K2 tends to go quite deep, which is not ideal due to water quality on this section.

 The paddler below is spot on the medium/low line (image Anthony Grote)

 High Water Level

 The image below shows the traditional extreme left line, which is still a good option in very high water as the other lines are very difficult to line up on from the top and a strong suck back does develop below the drop.
-"Very high" means much higher than a traditional Dusi release, when Musson's can easily be shot against the right bank.
+"Very high" means much higher than a traditional Dusi release, when Musson's is washed out and can easily be shot against the right bank.